haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/templates/tutorial-template-first.md

 ## Complete these prerequisites

-* List any skills required (PHP, database, admin, etc.)
+* List any skills required (PHP, database, admin, 等.)
 * List any assumptions or requirements before starting.
 * List any steps, bulleted and in order, necessary before starting the tutorial.